Reducing the instability of an optical lattice clock using multiple atomic ensembles: Potential systematics associated with multiple-ensemble protocols

 \subsection{Systematic shifts from off-resonant clock pulses}

-The additional $\pi/2$ clock pulses employed in the 4 ensemble phase estimation scheme will lead to additional light shifts on the off-resonant ensmebles.
-Given the measured sensitivity of -13(2) Hz (W cm${}^{-2}$)${}^{-1}$ from prior work~\cite{light_shift}, we estimate a probe light shift of $6\times10^{-16}$ caused by the on-resonant clock pulse with a Rabi frequency of 140 Hz.
-This sets an upper bound limit below $1\times10^{-15}$ after accounting for the detuning and Clebsh-Gordan coefficient for the off-resonant clock pulses.
-While this is a sizable systematic shift for the state-of-the-art clocks, given the large Rabi frequency employed in this work, we note this effect can be reduced by either lengthening the clock pulses, as the clock laser intensity scales with $1/T^2$, or through the adoption of more sophisticated composite pulse sequences such as Hyper-Ramsey spectroscopy~\cite{hyper_ramsey}.
+The additional clock $\pi/2$-pulses employed in the four-ensemble phase estimation protocol will lead to additional light shifts on the off-resonant ensembles.
+Given the measured sensitivity of -13(2) Hz (W cm${}^{-2}$)${}^{-1}$ from prior work~\cite{probe_light_shift}, we estimate a probe light shift of $6\times10^{-16}$ caused by the on-resonant clock pulse with a Rabi frequency of $2\pi\times140$ Hz.
+This sets an upper bound limit below $1\times10^{-15}$ for the shift arising from the off-resonant clock pulses, after accounting for the detuning and Clebsh-Gordan coefficient.
+While this is a sizable systematic shift for the state-of-the-art clocks, given the large Rabi frequency employed in this work, we note this effect can be reduced by either lengthening the clock pulses, or through the adoption of more sophisticated composite pulse sequences such as hyper-Ramsey spectroscopy~\cite{hyper_ramsey}.